kumar-abhina/kumar-abhina.github.io/_projects/3_project.md

 ## Overview

-This project demonstrates the creation of a seamless panoramic image from a set of 5 underwater images captured in low lighting conditions.
+This project demonstrates the creation of a seamless panoramic image from a set of 5 images captured by roating the camera at one place and refining the Homography estimation between them fro image stiching task.
 The process leverages robust feature detection, matching, homography estimation with RANSAC, and final image stitching with blending techniques to minimize seams.

 ## Pipeline Details